 **2017 update** Square Foot gardens are AWESOME for growing strawberries!
 We harvested a ton last year and I see just as many blooms this year.
 Perfect for using in this recipe and many others!

 I modified this recipe for Strawberry Chia Jam to be sugarless.
 The Trim Healthy Mama eating plan has helped me loose some unwanted pounds plus I feel so much healthier.
 My joints don't ache, I'm less bloated and have WAY more energy these days.
 One big aspect of THM eating is a diet with no sugar so I've been missing my strawberry jam because most store bought jams are chock full of sugar.
 This recipe is going to change all that

 So with no more commentary (well not much) here's the process.
-Wash your berries and then put them in your Roma Food Strainer(if you have one) or you can use an immersion or regular blender.
+Wash your berries and then put them in your Roma Food Mill(if you have one) or you can use an immersion or regular blender.
 For the blender method you need to take off the tops of the strawberries first!

 This was the first time I used it on strawberries but it did great.
 It eliminated the step of removing the stems and leaves.
 It does the process for you!

-I had to mix the puree for a few minutes to get the stevia to dissolve well and the chia to stop floating on the top.
+I had to mix the puree for a few minutes to get the Stevia to dissolve well and the Chia to stop floating on the top.
 After that I put the jam in to these cute Ball containers that I had in the cabinet.
 The are the perfect one cup size!
 Then into the fridge they went to thicken up.